Skip to content

 mv /path/to/pulling_soft_tissues data/EndoNeRF/pulling

-⚠️ Important: The dataset MUST be physically at the path above—do NOT use symlinks!
+Important: The dataset MUST be physically at the path above, do NOT use symlinks.
 Docker containers cannot follow symlinks outside mounted volumes.

-Verify Dataset Structure#
+Verify the Dataset Structure#

 <HOLOHUB_ROOT>/